In the Zschopau valley, between Mittweida and Frankenberg.

 |13-APR-1996||reconstructed wooden transmission opened to the public by prime minister Kurt Biedenkopf.|

 The Besucherbergwerk Alte Hoffnung Erbstolln was created to raise funds for the preservation of this mine.
-It was developed by the non profit organisation Verein "Alte Hoffnung Erbstolln" e.V., whose members explore and protect the mine since the early 1970s.
+It was developed by the non-profit organisation Verein "Alte Hoffnung Erbstolln" e.V., whose members explore and protect the mine since the early 1970s.
 Visitors are added to the mine guest book, then equipped with helmet, coat, and miners lamp.
-The the tour starts with a brief introduction into the history of the mining.
+The tour starts with a brief introduction into the history of the mining.
 The building called Rollschachtkaue is the place where once the ore was located.
 Here the ore processing technology used 150 years ago is explained.
 Then the mine is entered from the level of the Zschopau river by boat.
-The tunnel is locally called Röschen, a term which means adit.
+The tunnel is locally called Rösche, a term which means adit or drainage tunnel.
 Adits were built to drain the mines using gravity.
 It is also part of the name of the show mine, Erbstollen is another word for an adit.
-Another German term for adit is Rösche.

 The boat ride ends at the former technical heart of the mine.
 Here was the first turbine installed underground in the mining area of Freiberg.
 The turbine was developed by the French engineer Benoit Fourneyron and was put to use in 1843.
 The mining club operating the show mine is working to restore it at the moment.